 As a first tier the estimated exposure with normal working clothing, but no gloves is compared to the acceptable operator exposure level (AOEL).
-If the level of exposure is greater than 100% of the AOEL, then a second tier with normal working clothing and gloves can be taken into consideration.
-Specification of a re-entry interval could only in some cases be used as refinement.
+If the level of exposure is greater than 100% of the

+AOEL, then a refinement of the exposure considering gloves or a consideration of a realistic reentry interval is appropriate depending on the task.